Walking in the Clouds

 But by day two, Oro is still fragile but much stronger.
-Here he is above with grandma Hera (on the left) and his mother, Maia.
+Here he is, the third photo, with grandma Hera (on the left) and his mother, Maia.

 By evening, Odakota is playing with his older sister, Outlaw, under the strict supervision of Graciana.
 As we watch the foals play, it starts to rain.
 Then the skies open up.
 Hail falls in sheets, covering the ground and making our campsite look like a mini-Mt.
 Everest base camp.
 I confess we wimped out, got in the Durango, and put on the heater.